intel/gbs/docs/GBS.rst

 - `Installation or Upgrade </documentation/developer-guide/environment-setup>`_:  How to install or upgrade the tools
 - `Configuration File </documentation/reference/git-build-system/configuration-file>`_:  How to modify the configuration for GBS
-- `Upstream package management </documentation/reference/git-build-system/upstream-tarball-and-patch-generation-support>`_:  Describes how to manage native and non-native packages packages in a more proper way
+- `Upstream package management </documentation/reference/git-build-system/upstream-tarball-and-patch-generation-support>`_:  Describes how to manage native and non-native packages in a more proper way
 - `GBS Usage </documentation/reference/git-build-system/usage>`_:  Describes, in more detail, how to use GBS
 - `FAQ </documentation/reference/git-build-system/faqs>`_:  Frequently Asked Questions